datacontroller/docs.datacontroller.io/docs/column-level-security.md

 ### CLS_SCOPE
 Determines whether the rule applies to the VIEW page, the EDIT page, or ALL pages.

-- When applied to VIEW, then only the allowed columns are visible.
+- When applied to VIEW, then only allowed columns are _visible_
-- When applied to EDIT, then only the allowed columns are _editable_ (the remaining columns are read-only, and visible)
+- When applied to EDIT, then only allowed columns are _editable_ (the remaining columns are read-only, and visible).
+Also, when CLS is applied in EDIT mode, the user will not be able to ADD or DELETE records.

 ### CLS_GROUP
 The SAS Group to which the rule applies.
 The user could also be a member of a [DC group](/dcc-groups).